empowerID/empowernow_docs/source_content/mcp_integration_external.md

 ---

-For deeper API or schema questions please contact the CRUD Service engineering team.
+For deeper API or schema questions please contact the Orchestration Service engineering team.